1Strategy/security-fairy/README.md

 # security-fairy
-This is the security fairy.
-It does some great IAM policy things.
-It's a work in progress.
+This is a tool to that helps give developers a STARTING POINT to build IAM policies that are as minimally permissive as possible.